June 19-21, 2026

 Building Better Pack Llamas

 The North American Ccara Association is proud to present the Working Llama Summit, June 19-21, 2026, in Deer Lodge, Montana.
 This event will focus on education, demonstration and hands-on training for both llama rookies and experienced llama owners alike.
 Whether you're considering getting your first llamas or have owned llamas for decades, there will be something for everyone.
-Seminars will feature experts from around the country, covering topics including proper llama conformation and selecting your first llamas, training llamas, first aid, building a comprehensive nutrition plan for your herd, breeding approaches, tips and techniques, and more.
+Seminars will feature experts from around the country, covering topics including proper llama conformation and selecting your first llamas, training llamas, first aid, breeding approaches, tips and techniques, and more.

 In addition to educational seminars, there will be a llama hike for new llama owners or the llama-curious.
 The Pack Llama Trail Association will be on site to give hands-on instruction for developing your llamas into elite packers.
 Attendees are encouraged to bring their llamas for hands-on training.
 Whether your llama has bad habits you're trying to break, or you just want them to be more capable on and off the trail, you'll have the opportunity to learn from some of the best llama handlers in the world.